mnemnion/zitron/doc/zitron.md

          a EQ b EQ c

 is an error.

+An error when _parsing_ to be clear, just as `a == b == c` is an error in most programming languages.
+Bison has a fourth kind of precedence, in which the very possibility of such a conflict is a compile error, not a runtime error when the parser encounters a string so-formed.
+This would be very simple to add, if anyone can convince me that there's a purpose to having it.

 The precedence of non-terminals is transferred to rules as follows: The precedence of a grammar rule is equal to the precedence of the left-most